CBorowski-dev/docs-operaton-org/content/user-guide/process-engine/templating.md

 libraries have to be added to the shared `lib/` folder.

 {{< note title="" class="info" >}}
-  [FreeMarker](http://freemarker.org/) is pre-installed in the Camunda pre-packaged distribution.
+  [FreeMarker](http://freemarker.org/) is pre-installed in the Operaton pre-packaged distribution.
 {{< /note >}}